aws-samples/aws-modernization-with-jfrog/content/5_build_publish_app/51_npm/_index.md

 1. In the Cloud9 terminal, change directory to _aws-modernization-with-jfrog/workshop-app_.
 This directory contains the code for our NPM application.

 2. Configure the NPM repositories with the JFrog CLI.
-Substitute the _Artifactory server ID_ that you entered previously.
 This sets the _npm-demo_ as the NPM repository for deploying and resolving packages.

 ``
-jfrog rt npmc --repo-resolve npm-demo --repo-deploy npm-demo --server-id-resolve <Artifactory server ID> --server-id-deploy <Artifactory server ID>
+jfrog rt npmc --repo-resolve npm-demo --repo-deploy npm-demo --server-id-resolve $jfrog_server_id --server-id-deploy $jfrog_server_id
 ``

 3. Perform an NPM install with the JFrog CLI command to verify NPM dependencies. _--build-name_ specifies the name for this build. _--build-number_ specifies the run.
 Each time this code is built, reference the same build name, but increment the build number.
 Build info is referenced to these values.